shrapk2/devops_blueprints/DevOps Strategy.md

 ## DevOps Principles

 Prior to executing uniform and consistent DevOps practices, principles need to be established to guide the execution and processes.
 A sort of CONOPS, or Concept of Operations.
-For our organization, these principles should include the following tenets to ensure effective DevOps is achieved.
+For our organization, these principles should include the following to ensure effective DevOps is achieved.
 Each project, product, or solution should evaluate and meet these principles:

 1. Simplicity
 2. Cloud Native
 3. Automated
 4. Secure
 5. Scalable
 6. Cost Optimized

 Again, if the solutions do not meet the above considerations, it should be re-evaluated and re-designed until all are achieved or otherwise compensated via other means.